Generic Name: abatacept (a-BAT-a-sept)

 - if you have allergies to medicines, foods, or other substances

-- if you have an infection (including an infection that will not go away) or a history of tuberculosis (TB) or a positive skin test for TB, or you have recently been in close contact with someone who has had TB
+- if you have an infection (including an infection that will not go away), a history of tuberculosis (TB), or a positive skin test for TB, or you have recently been in close contact with someone who has had TB

 - if you are at risk for developing an infection or have a history of infections that keep coming back

-- if you have a history of chronic obstructive pulmonary disease (COPD), or hepatitis
+- if you have a history of chronic obstructive pulmonary disease (COPD) or if you have hepatitis

 - if you are scheduled for surgery, you recently received a vaccine, you are scheduled for a vaccine, or your vaccines need to be brought up to date